Owen Wilson: Early life

-Wilson was born in Dallas, the middle child of three sons of photographer Laura Cunningham Wilson (born 1939) and Robert Andrew Wilson (1941–2017), an advertising executive and operator of a public television station.
+Wilson was born in Dallas, the middle child of three sons of photographer Laura Cunningham Wilson (b.
+1939) and Robert Andrew Wilson (1941–2017), an advertising executive and operator of a public television station.
 His brothers Andrew and Luke are also actors.
 Wilson's parents are of Irish descent.
+As a teenager, Wilson broke his nose twice: the first time in a high school fight, and the second time playing football with friends.
+“You know, probably my nose wouldn’t have been that great even if it hadn’t been broken," Wilson told The Los Angeles Times.

-He attended New Mexico Military Institute, amongst other schools.
+After getting expelled for cheating in geometry, he attended New Mexico Military Institute.
 He later attended the University of Texas at Austin, where he pursued a Bachelor of Arts degree in English, but did not graduate.
-While in college, he met and was roommates with director and frequent collaborator Wes Anderson.
+While in college, he met and was roommates with Wes Anderson, who became a director and frequent collaborator.

 Career

-1990s
+1994–1999: Early films and breakthrough

+Wilson made his film debut acting in the Wes Anderson short film Bottle Rocket (1994), which was later expanded into the feature-length film Bottle Rocket (1996).
+Wilson co-wrote the screenplay with Anderson, and acted opposite his brother Luke Wilson.
+David Hunter of The Hollywood Reporter praised the film, saying, "A marvelous debut film for its director, writer and lead actors, Bottle Rocket is propelled by a fresh approach to the caper genre".
+That same year, he had a supporting role in the black comedy The Cable Guy (1996), starring Jim Carrey and directed by Ben Stiller, an early admirer of Bottle Rocket.
+Wilson played Leslie Mann's date in the film.
+In 1997, he had a role in the adventure thriller Anaconda and executive produced the James L. Brooks comedy As Good as It Gets.

+In 1998, Wilson had roles in the science fiction disaster film Armageddon and the independent drama film Permanent Midnight.

-After his film debut in Bottle Rocket (1996), Wilson co-wrote with Wes Anderson the script for Anderson's next two directorial films, Rushmore and The Royal Tenenbaums, for which they garnered an Oscar nomination for Best Original Screenplay.
-While Wilson did not act in Rushmore he appears briefly in a photograph in the film.
-Wilson then landed a role in The Cable Guy, directed by Ben Stiller, an early admirer of Bottle Rocket.
-After appearing in supporting roles in action films like Anaconda and Armageddon and the horror film The Haunting, Wilson appeared in two dramatic roles: a supporting role in Permanent Midnight, which starred Stiller as a drug-addicted TV writer; and the lead role (as a serial killer) in The Minus Man, in which his future girlfriend, singer Sheryl Crow, was a co-star.
+He also reunited with Anderson, co-writing the script for his next two films, Rushmore and The Royal Tenenbaums, which Anderson directed.
+The pair garnered an Oscar nomination for Best Original Screenplay for 'Tenenbaums'.
+Wilson did not act in Rushmore, but was shown briefly in a photograph in the film.
+After appearing in supporting roles in 1999, he acted in horror film The Haunting, and The Minus Man.
+His future girlfriend, singer Sheryl Crow, was a co-star in the latter film.